-Calculate the loss Mr T has suffered as a result of making the transfer
+Calculate the loss Mr J has suffered as a result of making the transfer

-Options should first contact the provider of the existing personal pensions which were transferred into Mr T's SIPP and ask it to provide a notional value for the policies as at the date of this final decision.
-For the purposes of the notional calculation, the provider should be told to assume no monies would've been transferred away from the plans, and the monies in the policies would've remained invested in an identical manner to that which existed prior to the actual transfer.
+Options should first contact the providers of the existing pensions that were transferred into the SIPP and ask them to provide a notional value for the policies as at the date of this final decision.
+For the purposes of the notional calculation, the provider should be told to assume no monies would've been transferred away from the plan(s), and the monies in the pension(s) would've remained invested in an identical manner to that which existed prior to the actual transfer.

-Any contributions or withdrawals Mr T has made will need to be taken into account whether the notional value is established by the ceding provider or calculated as set out below.
+Any contributions or withdrawals Mr J has made will need to be taken into account whether the notional value is established by the ceding providers or calculated as set out below.